CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Defining tables
 ---------------

 The :class:`~citrine.resources.ara_definition.AraDefinition` object defines how to build an Ara Table.
-It specifies a list of UUIDs for datasets to query in generating the table, a list of :class:`~citrine.ara.rows.Row` objects that define material histories to use as rows, and a list of :class:`~citrine.ara.variables.Variable` objects that specify how to extract data from those material histories into columns.
+It specifies a list of UUIDs for datasets to query in generating the table, a list of :class:`~citrine.ara.rows.Row` objects that define material histories to use as rows, a list of :class:`~citrine.ara.variables.Variable` objects that specify how to extract data from those material histories, and a list of :class:`~citrine.ara.columns.Column` objects to transform those variables into columns.

 .. code-block:: python